BreakBuildGames/breakbuildgames_blog/content/blog/youtube_vs_blogging/index.md

 One potential solution could involve limiting streaming time and completing the majority of the work off-stream, but I don't think I would gain anything this way, over just creating videos.

 ### Blogging

 Honestly, blogging didn't cross my mind at all at first.
-Not sure why, but blogging as a whole seem not nearly as popular anymore, compared to 10-20 years ago.
+Blogging as a whole seem not nearly as popular anymore, compared to 10-20 years ago.

 When I visited [r/NewTubers](https://www.reddit.com/r/NewTubers/), to read